WomenPlusPlus/deploy-impact-23-shift-1/docs/readme_too.txt

 which we wanted to do in order to retrain the model in the future with actual data for improved accuracy.

+Matching process uses either word2vec-google-news-300.gensim or glove-wiki-gigaword-100.gensim model to create the matching scores between jobs and candidates.

 The invitation email templates can be modified in supabase dashboard under Authentication / Email Templates